sennaBruno/Currency-Reduction-Calculator/README.md

 The dependencies flow inwards: Presentation -> Application -> Domain <- Infrastructure.

+## Date Handling

+The application uses **date-fns** for consistent, reliable date and time handling:

+1.  **Centralized Utilities**: All date operations are encapsulated in utility functions in `src/utils/dateUtils.ts` for consistency and maintainability.
+2.  **UTC Standard**: All internal date operations use UTC for consistency.
+Dates are:
+    - Stored as `Date` objects (UTC-based)
+    - Parsed from Unix timestamps using `fromUnixTimestamp`
+    - Created via `nowUTC()`
+    - Manipulated with functions like `addSecondsToDate`
+3.  **Data Exchange**:
+    - ISO 8601 format is used for all API responses via `formatDateISO`
+    - UTC strings from external APIs are carefully parsed using `parseUTCString`
+4.  **UI Formatting**:
+    - Dates are formatted for user display with locale-aware formatting
+    - Both absolute (`formatDate`) and relative (`formatRelativeTime`) times are shown for better UX
+    - Time zone conversion is handled implicitly through formatting

+This approach ensures accurate timestamps throughout the application, reliable serialization, and appropriate user-facing date displays.

 ## Configuration

 Environment variables can be configured in `.env.local` (refer to `.env.example` for required variables and examples).
 Key configurations include: